enfabrica/enkit/scripts/gee.md

 * `GEE_ENABLE_PRESUBMIT_CANCEL`: If set to any value other than 0, will cause gee to cancel any running presubmit job when pushing a change to remote branch with an open PR.
-This is currently an experimental feature that is disabled by default.
+Setting to 0 will disable this functionality.
+This feature is no longer experimental and now defaults to enabled.

 See also: `gee help bash_setup` for more environment variables to help you customize the git-aware prompt that `gee bash_setup` makes available.